iamcz3k/laczekstream-16397c62/README.md

 - Use
 - Modify
 - Distribute
-- Include in private or commercial projects
+- Build upon the project

-As long as proper credit is given.
+With proper attribution.

 ---

 ## 👨‍💻 Author

-Developed and maintained by **La Czek❤️**
+Built and maintained by **La Czek❤️**

 ---

-## 🌟 Project Goal
+## 🌍 Vision

-The goal of LaCzek Stream is to simplify access to entertainment content by combining multiple media types into one unified, fast, and responsive platform — reducing the need for multiple apps and services.
+The goal of LaCzek Stream is to simplify digital entertainment access by unifying multiple media sources into a single fast, clean, and responsive interface.

 ---

-## 🔮 Future Improvements (Planned)
+## 🔮 Future Improvements

-- Improved recommendation system
+- Personalized recommendations system
-- User profiles and personalization
+- User accounts & watch history
-- Better search and filtering system
+- Advanced search and filtering
-- Offline caching support (PWA enhancements)
+- Offline/PWA improvements
-- Improved UI animations and transitions
+- Performance optimizations for low-end devices
 - Multi-language support
-- Faster streaming optimizations
+- Better streaming source management

 ---